How to get Low Down Payment Commercial Truck Insurance

 In addition to Commercial Auto Liability, Motor Carriers need to make sure the cargo they’re hauling is insured too.

-While the FMCSA doesn’t set a minimum for cargo coverage, most trucks and commercial vans hauling general freight stick with the industry standard of a $100,000 limit for Motor Truck Cargo Insurance.
+Though FMCSA has no minimum cargo coverage requirement for general freight haulers, most opt for the industry standard of $100,000 for Motor Truck Cargo Insurance.

 Need a quick overview of what’s covered (and what’s not) under a standard motor truck cargo policy?